Citi/parfun/docs/source/tutorials/quickstart.rst

 When to use it
 --------------

-**Parfun** works well with computations that are CPU intensive and that can be easily portioned in independent sub-tasks.
+**Parfun** works well with computations that are CPU-intensive and can be easily divided into *independent sub-tasks*.

 .. image:: images/parallel_scatter_gather.png